DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If a player speaks or otherwise interacts with the woman, read:

 <div class="description">
 <p>The woman’s sobs quiet, and she peers up at you over the top of her knees.
 Her eyes are red and blotchy, her freckled cheeks stained with tears.
 You can see now that the right neckline of her white dress is stained a dark, wet red, and two crimson puncture wounds mark the side of her neck.
-She releases her grip around the object in her palm, revealing a small, half-locket necklace made of tarnished silver that sags against her chest.</p>
+She releases her grip around the object in her palm, revealing a small, half-heart necklace made of tarnished silver that sags against her chest.</p>
 </div>

 The woman is a memory of the servant Varushka, as she was in the first days following the arrival of the Mists.
 Any player who saw the hanged corpse in [[#O8a.
 The First Level]] immediately recognizes her as the same woman.